ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-step01.md

 ## Remote Repositories (Optional)

-After the application has finished generating, type the following command: `git remote -vv`.
+After the application has finished generating and you have verified your application will run, type the following command: `git remote -vv`.
 You should see something like this:

 ```bash
 ~/Projects/Training/ionic-weather (master): git remote -vv